 Genetically engineered therapy treats relapsed or refractory large B-cell lymphoma, a blood cancer

-Milwaukee, WI, September 8, 2020 – The CIBMTR® (Center for International Blood and Marrow Transplant Research®) today announced that it has reached a study enrollment goal 2 years early, and 1,500 patients have now enrolled in the post-marketing safety study for Yescarta® (axicabtagene ciloleucel).
+Milwaukee, WI, Sept.
+8, 2020 – The CIBMTR® (Center for International Blood and Marrow Transplant Research®) today announced that it has reached a study enrollment goal two years early, and 1,500 patients have now enrolled in the post-marketing safety study for Yescarta® (axicabtagene ciloleucel).
 The study is part of a collaboration with Kite, a Gilead Company.

 This collaboration between the CIBMTR and Kite tracks long-term outcomes of patients treated with Yescarta, a chimeric antigen receptor T-cell (CAR T) therapy.
 This study will generate real-world evidence to assess long-term safety and effectiveness.
 Enrollment is the first step in the study; next, researchers will follow the participants for at least 15 years.
 The U.S. Food and Drug Administration (FDA) has required this long-term study for Yescarta.

 Yescarta is the first CAR T therapy approved by the FDA for the treatment of adult patients with relapsed or refractory large B-cell lymphoma after two or more lines of systemic therapy, including diffuse large B-cell lymphoma (DLBCL) not otherwise specified, primary mediastinal large B-cell lymphoma, high grade B-cell lymphoma, and DLBCL arising from follicular lymphoma.
 Yescarta is not indicated for the treatment of patients with primary central nervous system lymphoma.